Delta-Sigma/urdu/urdu_latex.md

 [🔼 Back to Urdu Resources Home](index.md)

-# Writing Urdu in LaTex
+# Writing Urdu in LaTeX

 We will use [overleaf](https://www.overleaf.com) for this tutorial, but the same should apply to local LaTeX installations.